DongzeHE/scpca-docs/docs/processing_information.md

 ### Processed ADT data

 An ambient profile representing antibody-derived tag (ADT) proportions present in the ambient solution is calculated from the `_unfiltered.rds` object using [`DropletUtils::ambientProfileEmpty()`](https://rdrr.io/github/MarioniLab/DropletUtils/man/ambientProfileEmpty.html).
-This ambient profile, along with negative/isotype control information, if present, is then as input to calculate quality-control statistics using [`DropletUtils::cleanTagCounts()`](https://rdrr.io/github/MarioniLab/DropletUtils/man/cleanTagCounts.html).
+This ambient profile, along with negative/isotype control information, if present, is then used as input to calculate quality-control statistics using [`DropletUtils::cleanTagCounts()`](https://rdrr.io/github/MarioniLab/DropletUtils/man/cleanTagCounts.html).
 Cells identified by `DropletUtils::cleanTagCounts()` as having high levels of ambient contamination and/or negative/isotype control tags are indicated for removal within the `_processed.rds` file, but they are not actually removed.

 For all cells that _would be_ retained if `DropletUtils::cleanTagCounts()` filtering were applied, log-normalized ADT counts are calculated using [median-based normalization](http://bioconductor.org/books/3.16/OSCA.advanced/integrating-with-protein-abundance.html#cite-seq-median-norm), again making use of the baseline ambient profile.